Consensys/doc.goquorum/docs/DevelopingApplications/ManageKeys/clef.md

 ### As an external signer

 Using `clef` as an external signer requires interacting with `clef` through its RPC API.
 By default this is exposed over IPC socket.
-The API can also be exposed over HTTP by using the `--rpcaddr` CLI flag.
+The API can also be exposed over HTTP by using the `--http.addr` CLI flag.

 !!!example